neuralmagic/sparseml/src/sparseml/transformers/sparsification/obcq/README.md

 You can modify the above recipe to perform one-shot quantization on other models, for example [Mistral](https://huggingface.co/docs/transformers/main/model_doc/mistral).

 Perform the following modifications on the recipe to one-shot a Mistral model.
-- Define the operations we want to skip during quantization, that is sensitive layers and operations that don't make sense to quantize
+- Define the operations we want to skip during quantization, that is sensitive layers and operations that don't make sense to quantize.
-- Declare the desired sparsity level, same as the one for TinyLlama
+- Declare the desired sparsity level, same as the one for TinyLlama.
-- State the layers to compress during OBCQ
+- State the layers to compress during OBCQ.

 Here is what the final recipe looks like:
 ```yaml